dzintars/monorepo-boilerplate/README.md

 ### Hygen <a name="hygen"></a>

 Hygen is code a generator.
 Because I don't like default output of the `lerna create` and its inflexibility, we will use Hygen for package boilerplate generation.
+It will save us some time for package base directory and file creation.

 Install hygen globally by `yarn global add hygen`.
 Probably you will see a warning like `warning "hygen > ts-jest@24.3.0" has unmet peer dependency "jest@>=24 <25".`.
 It is not a good practice to ignore an warnings, but in this case it is safe to ignore it. try to run `hygen` in your terminal.